projectcalico/calico/security/kubernetes-nodes.md

 kubectl label nodes --all kubernetes-host=
 ```

-Finally we can apply policy that selects all Kubernetes nodes:
+Then we can apply policy that selects all Kubernetes nodes:

 ```
 calicoctl apply -f - << EOF